 1. Using a proxy server

 Web crawling and scraping can be performed much more effectively if you use proxy servers that change your IP for accessing the targeted websites.
-In this case you should avoid using public proxies and rather choose a reliable proxy provider to supply you with datacenter or residential proxies specifically designed for scraping or crawling.
+In this case you should avoid using public proxies and rather choose a reliable proxy provider to supply you with rotating datacenter proxies or residential dedicated rotating proxies specifically designed for scraping or crawling.

 When using reliable proxies you will avoid getting blocked while crawling websites plus you will be able to override geo restrictions that may be imposed by the site.
 For instance, you can use UK proxies while being located in Canada or elsewhere.

-But make sure you will consult with the account managers of your proxy provider to give you the best selection of proxies for your particular web scraping mission.
+But make sure you will consult with the account managers of your proxy provider to give you a set of proxies that will be better for web scraping.

 Why is it so important to rotate your IPs when you access websites for scraping?
 Because a website might get suspicious when a lot of requests start coming from the same IP.
 In this case the site might start taking actions and you may get your IP address blocked as being a threat to the site’s business.